Let’s take a deeper dive into the magic that is gas defrost..

 Last thing is that, with all this heat being forced into the evaporator we normally want to turn the evaporator fans off and sometimes turn on small heaters to prevent water running off the coil from freezing on a cold drain pan.
 Using either a pressure switch that cycles

 Let’s “follow the gas” and try to visualize what’s happening during this defrost.
 So, we’re sending high pressure, superheated vapor into a cold suction line.
 That gas immediately starts rejecting heat into the surrounding pipe and any frost or ice that’s in contact with it.
-Remember, we’re going backwards, so we hit the outlet of the evaporator and we’re heating it up, melting that frost away and rejecting heat from the gas all the way.
+Remember, we’re going backward, so we hit the outlet of the evaporator and we’re heating it up, melting that frost away and rejecting heat from the gas all the way.
 As we continue to pass through the evaporator, we’re going to reach a point where we’ve rejected enough heat to condense and possibly to even subcooling as a liquid.
-Eventually, we reach the metering device and are routed through a check valve that bypasses that and wind up in the liquid line.
+Eventually, we reach the metering device and are routed through a check valve that bypasses that and winds up in the liquid line.
 With a Kool gas defrost, we aren’t starting with superheated vapor, but the concept remains the same.
 Warm, saturated vapor is sent to the evaporator where it condenses and is subcooled and forced back into the liquid line.

 As liquid is condensed and pushed through the check valve, more and more hot gas is allowed into the evaporator to provide more heat to completely defrost the coil.
 Without the pressure differential, we wouldn’t be able to push the liquid out of the coil because a pressure differential is required for anything to flow.